phoddie/runmod/readme.md

 This project is a simple example of how to install and run mods (e.g. JavaScript modules) on a microcontroller using the [Moddable SDK](https://github.com/Moddable-OpenSource/moddable).
 The project has two parts: the host application and the mods.

 The host application is the base firmware for the microcontroller.
-It is the built-in software that defines the behavior of the device and is available for mods can use.
+It is the built-in software that defines the behavior of the device and is available for mods to use.
 When writing JavaScript for a web page, the browser is the host.
 When writing JavaScript for a server, Node.js is the host.
 The `runmod` host contains the XS JavaScript virtual machine, the HTTP server used to upload the mods, and the device firmware for the ESP8266, including Wi-Fi networking.
 The host is approximately 650 KB, leaving about 375 KB of space for mods.

 The JavaScript source code of mods is compiled to byte-code on a development machine, not the microcontroller.
 The XS Compiler (xsc) and XS Linker (xsl)  compile and link the modules to be installed into an XS Archive file, which can contain one or more modules.
 The archive is uploaded to the microcontroller over HTTP.
 Once on the microcontroller, the archive is automatically remapped to match the symbol table of the host.

 > Note: The computer portions of this project are intended for use on macOS.
 It should be possible to use it on Windows and Linux as well, with small changes.
-The microcontroller portions are for for the ESP8266, and with some changes will work on ESP32 as well.
+The microcontroller portions are for the ESP8266, and with some changes will work on ESP32 as well.

-This example concisely demonstrate how to build, install, and run mods.
+This example concisely demonstrates how to build, install, and run mods.
 It is not intended to be production code.
 Please learn from this project.
 Please do not ship it.

 This document assumes the `runmod` directory is located in the Moddable SDK at the following path `$MODDABLE/examples/experimental/runmod`.
 You may put it elsewhere, but you will need to change the paths.